sebasvila/fif/content/posts/schaublin13-yslide/index.md

 {{< image classes="fig-100 center clear" src="escaire-2.jpg" >}}
 {{< image classes="fig-100 center clear" src="escaire-1.jpg" >}}

-Finally a very good fitting and geometry is achieved: no more than 3µm of deviation can be measured.
+Finally a very good fitting and geometry is achieved: no more than 2µm of deviation can be measured as shown in the next video:

+{{< youtube id="vY8h9i9H2V0" >}}

 # The feed screw